Written by: Kayli McClelland, Creative Media Specialist, Ever Active Schools

 “There was the answer I’d been looking for my entire life: trauma.”

-Evans closed his presentation with some words of advice for the students in the room.
+Evans closed his presentation with some words of advice on resiliency for the students in the room.

 “The very fact that you are here today is a miracle, because they fought so hard to make sure you would not be.

 “You are a force to be reckoned with.
 Never forget that.”

 With these powerful words on their minds, our Indigenous school teams moved into concurrent sessions.
 Some learned about traditional hoop dancing; some about outdoor traditional games; some about social and emotional learning; and so much more.